apostrophecms/docs/docs/guide/upgrading.md

 - In A2, relationships between two piece or page types were referred to as "joins."
 In A3 they are called "relationships."
 [The `relationship` field type](/reference/field-types/relationship.md) is fundementally the same as the previous `joinByArray` and `joinByOne` fields (using a `max: 1` option to replicate the latter).
 - [The `array` field type](/reference/field-types/array.md) uses a new syntax for adding its field schema, matching the new module field schema syntax.
 - The `tags` field from A2 no longer exists.
 In most cases we recommend replacing that by adding a piece type for categorization.
 The core `@apostrophecms/image-tag` and `@apostrophecms/file-tag` modules are examples of this.

-## Upgrading from 3.0.0-alpha.1

-Following version `3.0.0-alpha.1` we will use simply the npm tag for versions in the boilerplate for versions prior to the full release, e.g., `alpha`, `beta`.
-If you downloaded the boilerplate before the `3.0.0-alpha.2` release:

-* Open `package.json`
-* Change `"apostrophe": "3.0.0-alpha.1"` to `"apostrophe": "alpha"`
-* Run `npm install`

-This can be updated to `beta` when a beta release is available.

-After the final release you'll be able to set your dependency to just `^3.0.0`, and then you will be able to use `npm update` normally.

-## Upgrading from 2.x

-Upgrading from 2.x will be possible in the final, stable release of A3.
-We will provide content migration tools, and eventually code migration tools as well.
-Certainly some effort will be required from developers to complete a migration from A2 to A3, however we are committed to making this process as smooth as possible.
-In the meantime, A2 is a long term support (LTS) release we are standing behind through 2023.

-## Coming soon...

-The core team is continually adding and tweaking features in Apostrophe 3.
-Check in on [the product roadmap](https://apostrophecms.productboard.com/portal/1-product-portal/tabs/1690f4df-bbbe-4d8d-aad0-42e4f1ff7643) to learn about some of the big features and the estimated timeline.